-First and foremost, keep in mind that you’re opening an official bank account for your business so you can keep personal and business accounts completely separate.
+First and foremost, keep in mind that you're opening an official bank account for your business so you can keep personal and business accounts completely separate.
 This is about protecting not just you, but your business as well.
-Here’s some other points to consider:
+Here are some other points to consider:

 Initially, when there's little at stake, small revenue streams, and not much money on the table the risk of someone swooping in and trademarking before you is smaller.
 But it can and does happen.
 Or, you're 6 months into your first year and suddenly get an official letter claiming you're doing business with an already trademarked product/service.
 Uh oh!

 You can visit the concerned office in your state and ask for assistance with documents, filing requirements.

 It's important to keep in mind that your responsibility as a business owner doesn’t just end when initial registration documents are in the mail You have to make sure that you're knowledgeable on annual compliance matters.

 There may be licenses/permits that need to be renewed, or reports to be filed, fees to be paid and documents to be obtained over and over again.
 You need to know all these things to maintain the good standing and reputation of your small business.
 Enjoy!